fossi-foundation/fossi-foundation.github.io/riscv-munich.md

 ## Birds of a Feather Sessions

-We want to announce we plan to hold a few "Birds of a Feather" sessions on Friday, March 24.
+On Friday, March 24, we will hold "Birds of a Feather" sessions at TU Munich in room N2128.
 The idea is to have some more in-depth 60-minute discussions and gather your ideas and opinions.
 Based on the feedback we received so far about your interests we have the following sessions in mind:

- * Open Source ASICs
+**9.00-10.00** Open Source ASICs (How can they happen?
+Challenges and opportunities)

- * RISC-V Foundation and the RISC-V standards evolution
+**10.00-11.00** RISC-V Foundation and the RISC-V standards evolution (Governance framework, privileged spec, debug spec)

- * RISC-V software ecosystem
+**11.00-12.00** RISC-V software ecosystem (State of the ecosystem, compiler customization)

+**12.00-13.00** RISC-V security

 Please [get in touch](mailto:stefan@fossi-foundation.org) with us if you have ideas for other sessions.